Participant observation: Ethical concerns

 As with any form of research dealing with human subjects, the researcher must ensure the ethical boundaries are never crossed by those conducting the subjects of study.
 The researcher must have clearly established boundaries before the onset of the study, and have guidelines in place should any issues cross the line of ethical behavior.
-One of the issues would be if the researcher is studying a population where illegal activities may occur or when working with minor children.
+One of the issues would be if the researcher is studying a population where illegal activities may occur or when working with minors (children).
 In participant observation, the ethical concern that is most salient is that of informed consent and voluntary participation.
-There is the issue of deciding to obtain informed consent from every individual in the group of study, obtain the informed consent for participant observation from the person of leadership, or not inform anyone of one’s true purpose in fear of influencing the attitudes of members, thus skewing the observations recorded.
+There is the issue of deciding to obtain informed consent from every individual in the group of study, obtain the informed consent for participant observation from the person of leadership, or not inform anyone of one's true purpose in fear of influencing the attitudes of members, thus skewing the observations recorded.

-The decision is based on the nature of the study and the researcher’s own personal thoughts on the cost-benefit ratio of the situation.
+The decision is based on the nature of the study and the researcher's own personal thoughts on the cost-benefit ratio of the situation.
 Participant observation also brings up the issue of voluntary participation in events the researcher observes and records.
 There may be instances when members do not want to be a part of the study and request that all data collected pertinent to them be removed.
 In this case, the researcher is obligated to relinquish data that may identify the members in any way.
-Above anything else, it is the researcher’s responsibility that the participants of the study do not suffer any ill effects directly or indirectly from the study, participants are informed of their rights as subjects of the study, and that the group was justly chosen for study.
+Above anything else, it is the researcher's responsibility that the participants of the study do not suffer any ill effects directly or indirectly from the study, participants are informed of their rights as subjects of the study, and that the group was justly chosen for study.

 The American Anthropological Association (AAA) and American Sociological Association (ASA) both have comprehensive statements concerning the code of conduct for research.
 The AAA has developed a code of ethics to guide this practice.